 Well, besides being extremely durable, available in a variety of weights and manufactured by a trusted brand, this ball has built in handles, making it by far the most versatile medicine ball out there.
 Now, medicine balls with handles aren’t uncommon.
 However, the handles on other brands are generally either flimsy and poorly constructed or make handling the ball for other exercises awkward.
 These often include nylon handles strapped to the side with plastic grips or a single handle attached to the top, rendering the ball exactly as useful as a kettlebell.
 The handles in the Dual Grip Xerball are carved out of either side, maintaining its spherical outline to prevent awkward handling during exercise.

 In addition to performing medicine-ball-specific movements, the handles on the SPRI ball allow you to perform exercises that would be traditionally performed with a kettlebell or dumbbell.
 Swings, curls, presses, flyes, kickbacks, rows and several other movements usually not available to safely and comfortably perform with medicine balls now become possible and convenient.
 As far as features and details go, the SPRI Xerball has a synthetic rubber PVC covering and is filled with air.
-It has very minimal bounce, so a dropped ball during an exercise won’t end up in a crack in your drywall and light throws are achievable without an erratic rebound.
+It has very minimal bounce, so a dropped ball during a workout won’t end up in a crack in your drywall and light throws are achievable without an erratic rebound.

 For an extremely versatile medicine ball that will kick your workouts into gear, the SPRI Dual Grip Xerball is going to be one of your best bets.
 The prices aren’t too bad either considering the quality of this ball, check out the current prices for each weight level.